chisnall/photon/README.md

 Photon is a REST client for testing REST APIs.

+Written in PHP with some JavaScript for the frontend.
+Tailwind is used for CSS.
+The app runs on a custom built MVC framework.

 The easiest way to try Photon is to use the live demo or download the Docker image.
 Links are below.

 ## Features